abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 **BIOS** (Basic Input Output System) - Firmware that identify's hardware, performs a basic sanity check (POST (Power On Self Test)), configures it, and connects to OS.

 **UEFI** (Unified Extensible Firmware Interface) - Created by Intel in 1998 as a successor of BIOS.
 Uses a specific disk partition for boot (EFI System Partition (ESP)) and uses FAT.
-On Linux it is on _/boot_ and files are .efi.
+On Linux it is on `/boot/efi` and files are .efi.

+Check `/sys/firmware/efi` to see if you are using a UEFI system or not.

 ### 2 - Bootloader